Allan-Nava/Haivision-go-sdk/README.md

 ### License
 The Haivision Go SDK is released under the MIT License and can be used for both personal and commercial projects.

-### Versioning
-The Haivision Go SDK follows Semantic Versioning and the current version of the SDK is 1.0.0